 As Carer Gateway makes an entrance into WA, you may have some questions that you would like answered before you start the carer support planning process.
 First off, you do not have to be a new carer to use Carer Gateway services.
 All Western Australian carers can use the services during their caring journey.
 A popular question surrounding Carer Gateway services in WA is, “who will I be speaking to when I call the Carer Gateway telephone line and what are they going to ask me?”
 A great question which will be answered below.

-To assist in understanding the steps a Carer Support Planner will walk through with you, Carers WA have created a flowchart to help you visualise what will happen when you call the 1800 422 737 Carer Gateway line.
+To assist in understanding the steps a Carer Support Planner will walk through with you, Carers WA has created a flowchart to help you visualise what will happen when you call the 1800 422 737 Carer Gateway line.

 Who am I speaking to?